This Home Buyer’s Guide provides a general overview of buying real estate property, the people involved and their responsibilities.

-A building inspection is when you hire a building inspector to come and take a look at a prospective property.
+A building inspection is when you hire a building inspector to come and take a look at prospective property.
 The home inspector will go through the property, examining electrical, heating, air conditioning, plumbing, roofing, and any other major systems.
 Once the inspector has completed their analysis of the property, they will provide you with a property inspection report in order to help you make an informed decision before you make a purchase.

 Why You Should Get One

-It is important to hire a building inspector to examine a property before you buy it.
+It is important to hire a building inspector to examine the property before you buy it.
 A building inspection can help to identify major and expensive issues with a home that otherwise may have gone unnoticed.
-Having these issues identified before purchase can save you time and money on renovations that you didn’t expect.
+Having these issues identified before the purchase can save you time and money on renovations that you didn’t expect.

 If there are issues detailed on your inspection report that you feel you shouldn’t have to pay to fix, you can bring those up to your realtor.
-Your realtor can negotiate at this point, asking for a lower price or for the current owners to fix the issues before your purchase the property.
+Your realtor can negotiate at this point, asking for a lower price or for the current owners to fix the issues before you purchase the property.